docker-hy/docker-hy.github.io/data/part-2/section-3.md

   db_redmine | 2019-03-03 10:27:23.002 UTC [1] LOG:  database system is ready to accept connections
 ```

 The image initializes the data files in the first start.
-Let's terminate the container with ^C. Compose uses the current directory as a prefix for container and volume names so that different projects don't clash.
-The prefix can be overridden with `COMPOSE_PROJECT_NAME` environment variable if needed.
+Let's terminate the container with ^C. Compose uses the current directory as a prefix for container and volume names so that different projects don't clash (The prefix can be overridden with `COMPOSE_PROJECT_NAME` environment variable if needed).

 Let's **inspect** if there was a volume created with `docker container inspect db_redmine | grep -A 5 Mounts`